ariasf/spotify-web-api-auth/README.md

 # spotify-web-api-auth
-Using AWS lambda and Golang implement the endpoints for Spotify Athorization Code Flow  for mobile apps
+Using AWS lambda and Golang implement the endpoints for Spotify Athorization Code Flow  for mobile apps.
+The main idea is to make it easier to fork this code and deploy it for your integration with spotify authorization code workflow, normally used for mobile apps.

 ## References: